 These attacks are not limited to various Tibetan NGOs and support groups.
 They have been reported dating back to 2002, and even somewhat before that, and have affected several other communities, including Falun Gong and the Uyghurs.

 The attacks generally start with a very trustworthy looking e-mail, being spoofed as originating from a known contact, to someone within a community.
-In some cases, messages have also been distributed to mailing lists.
-These messages however contain malicious attachments.
-These are either:
+Some impressive social engineering tricks are used:

 Here's a sample attachment and its AV coverage at the time it was distributed:

 Authentium 4.93.8 2008.03.20 -